rodeloescueta/naxos-1/SUPABASE_SETUP.md

 NEXT_PUBLIC_SUPABASE_URL=your_project_url
 NEXT_PUBLIC_SUPABASE_ANON_KEY=your_anon_key
 SUPABASE_SERVICE_ROLE_KEY=your_service_role_key

+# Admin Access
+# Comma-separated list of admin email addresses
+NEXT_PUBLIC_ADMIN_EMAILS=admin@example.com,another-admin@example.com
 ```

 ## 3. Set Up Database Schema

 1. In your Supabase dashboard, go to the SQL Editor.
-2. Create a new query and paste the contents of the `supabase/schema.sql` file.
+2. Create a new query and paste the contents of the `supabase/unified-schema.sql` file.
 3. Run the query to create the necessary tables and set up Row Level Security (RLS) policies.

 ## 4. Configure Authentication